VirtusLab/graphbuddy/README.md

 # Installing and configuring the extension

-Depenging on IDE you use, Graph Buddy requries from you either plugin or plugin with serwer:
+Depending on IDE, Graph Buddy requires from you either only plugin or plugin with the server:

 1. IntelliJ
 - Java server - handling all the data